10 things I wish I’d known about raising a boy

 There's a strong and consistent love that comes from boys from the get-go — and stays there through the long haul.
 “Whenever you come home, it’s like being a rock star in your own home,” Genovese said.

-Phipps agrees, “The thing I will miss most when my boys grow up is the adoring way they look at me and stroke my face and hair.
+“The thing I will miss most when my boys grow up is the adoring way they look at me and stroke my face and hair," Phipps said.
 They are such little romantics.
 I will say to my 6-year-old, ‘You're cute’ and he'll respond ‘You're cuter!’
 It almost makes it worth being the only female in an all-male household.”

 Related video:

-Note: Editor's note: This story was first published in 2014; and now that Jenna Bush Hager has announced that she's pregnant, we think she and her husband Henry Hager could use this wisdom as they expect their third child — their first boy — to join their daughters Mila and Poppy!